 I feel I am very alone in this review.
 I border on hating this brush but I waited too long to return it & now am 'stuck' w/ it. it was expensive I feel guilty for not using it.
 I absolutely gravitate toward a random artist brush I bought from Michael's for my crease over this one.
 Another reviewer nailed it. it does not deposit the color where you want it, it's a train wreck, like, all over the place.
 I think one of the issues is a result of my eye shape.
 I don't have huge eyes, medium sized and they are also deep set.
 I think those 2 variables make for a non romance with this brush. the other brush I got for $5 at Michael's it's more domed at the end, (rather than overly pointy which is the 224's problem as well) not so scratchy & definitely smoother, targets the area I want shaded.
 I'm thinking maybe I could trade??? or barter this brush if anyone has a site recommendation.
 But, sometimes, in life, this is how we learn the hard lessons, just because everyone else is raving about it does not necessarily mean it will work well for your particular eye shape

+I have a few blending brushes from different brands, mostly inexpensive brands or brushes with synthetic bristles.
+I decided that I wanted to try the famous 224 by MAC, since I have the blending brush that is very similar by Sigma (which performs very well).First of all, the price is a bit steep but I didn't care as long as it performs well.
 It blends really nicely and effortlessly, however, I was expecting it to be a liiiittle bit more dense.
 Anyway, I returned it the day after.
 Why?
 It was VERY scratchy.
 While I was using it on my eye, I couldn't wait for the blending process to be achieved because the scratching was annoying me and I have very sensitive eyes and eyelids.
 For a 30+ dollars eye brush I expected it to be soft and pleasant.
 It performs well but the scratching was awful, worse than ANY of all the brushes that I own.
 I guess I will have to repurchase from Sigma or to try something new, maybe from Bdellium or Zoeva.